millro04/react_ts_firebase_example/README.md

 * Git

 ## Skills Demonstrated
+* Perform CRUD operations on resources in an external database
 * Unit testing on all components
 * Snapshot testing on all components
 * Continuous Integration via CircleCI on each commit